How to Determine Your Home Insurance Coverage Needs

 Set Your Total Coverage Limit

-Add up your inventory value and make sure your Coverage C limit is high enough.
-Round up to give yourself a cushion.
+Add up the total value of your inventory and make sure your Coverage C limit is high enough.
+Round up to leave a little room for new purchases.

 5. 5